Great leaders know when and how to

 An excellent book called Lead with Your Heart: Lessons from a Life with Horses by Allan J. Hamilton, provides some meaningful insight on what had changed.
 “When a horse begins to move himself without a lead rope,” Hamilton writes, “it is because he is enjoying the relationship.”

-The lesson is clear.
-While maintaining a certain level of control is essential when leading a high-performing team, in the end, people willingly follow a leader because they believe she/he cares about them, respects them and has others’ best interests at heart, not just their own.
+people willingly follow a leader because they believe she/he cares about them, respects them and has others’ best interests at heart, not just their own.

 Relationship and trust, not command and control, carry the day.
 And as a result, less energy and force are required of the leader, there’s less stress in the execution, and everyone enjoys a greater sense of shared purpose and camaraderie.
 Frantic, uptight leaders make everyone around them stressed out.
-Calm, intentional leaders help others relax and focus on accomplishing the goal.

-How can you rely less on control and more on trust?
+Three ways to earn followership How can you rely less on control and more on trust?
 Old habits die hard, so it takes time to change your patterns.
 But here are some simple things you can start doing that will make a big difference when applied consistently:

-Do you have team members who say they’ll follow you but resist your lead (overtly or passively)?
+1. Earn the right to influence Do you have team members who say they’ll follow you but resist your lead (overtly or passively)?
 Almost always this is not a “they” problem, it’s a “you” problem.
 To earn greater buy-in, you must earn the right to shape their thinking.
 That’s influence, and that comes more easily when others trust you first.

-When you are tempted to rely on control, stop and ask yourself: “What could I do to earn the right to influence?”
-Suggestions include:
+When you are tempted to rely on control, stop and ask yourself: “What could I do to

-• Be open-minded: Welcome diverse opinions and ideas so others feel comfortable sharing, even when they have different points of view.
+- Be open-minded: Welcome diverse opinions and ideas so others feel comfortable sharing, even when they have different points of view.

-• Be reliable: Align your words and actions so others view you as consistent and someone they can count on.
+- Be reliable: Align your words and actions so others view you as consistent and someone they can count on.
 Do what you say you’ll do.

-• Be respectful: Honoring others first by respecting them (who they are as a person, as well as the work they do) is critical to earning respect for yourself.
+- Be respectful: Honoring others first by respecting them (who they are as a person, as well as the work they do) is critical to earning respect for yourself.

-• Be transparent: Share more about your thinking to help others understand what’s important to you and how you make decisions.
+- Be transparent: Share more about your thinking to help others understand what’s important to you and how you make decisions.

-The better you know someone, the better you can lead them.
+2. Understand your followers The better you know someone, the better you can lead them.
 Understanding who your team members are and what makes them tick will allow you to communicate with and motivate them in ways that truly resonate.

-Some things you can do to get to know your team members better:
+Some things you can do to get to know your team members better: - Ask about their hobbies and what they enjoy doing in their free time.

-• Inquire about their long-term aspirations in business and life.
+- Inquire about their long-term aspirations in business and life.

-• Observe what lights them up at work and help them find more opportunities to do those things.
+- Observe what lights them up at work and help them find more opportunities to do those things.

-• Learn about something specific they’re working on and encourage them as they make progress.
+- Learn about something specific they’re working on and encourage them as they make progress.

-Stop moving 90 miles an hour every minute of every day.
+3. Be present Stop moving 90 miles an hour every minute of every day.
 Yes, you have a to-do list a mile long, but moving too fast means you’ll miss a lot and risk losing others who no longer want to maintain your pace.

 When you are present, things flow more smoothly.
 You’re more observant.
 You pick up on cues from others.
 You know when to speak and when to listen.
 You’re less likely to jump to conclusions.
 You have greater clarity about people and situations.
 You are more available to yourself and others, especially in stressful situations.
 All of which makes you a more approachable leader and one that others are more willing to trust.

-• Slow down, take a breath and ground yourself.
+Some tips for being a more present leader: - Slow down, take a breath and ground yourself.
 Know how you want to show up as a leader.
 Bake this into your routine.
 Literally, put a “Get Grounded” reminder on your schedule to start your day, and practice it each time you move from one task or meeting to the next.

-• Think about others – what they might want or need from you, what’s going on in their lives and with their work, and how much you appreciate them.
+- Think about others – what they might want or need from you, what’s going on in their lives and with their work, and how much you appreciate them.

-• Remind yourself it requires less energy and force to lead when others willingly follow you.
+- Remind yourself it requires less energy and force to lead when others willingly follow you.

 Leading with a focus on relationships and trust takes commitment and patience, but the rewards take you far beyond the goals you’ll achieve.
 There’s something powerful about going on a journey with others who want to be there with you and who also are enjoying the experience.
 Let go of the rope and enjoy the ride.